ned14/llfio/Readme.md

 depend on the current afio::path setting.
 - [ ] directory_handle
 - [ ] symlink_handle
+- [ ] pipe_handle?
+If so, child_process can use that instead of doing its own
+thing.
+Would be nice purely for conformance checking that io_handle layers downwards are correct.
 - [ ] Missing functions on handle/file_handle from AFIO v1
+- [ ] Proper temporary file support
+  - [ ] Need discovery routine - may need directory_handle support first.
+  - [ ] Need to do something about file creation permissions as temp files probably need to be user access only

+boost::afio::algorithm::todo:

+- [ ] Correct directory hierarchy delete
+- [ ] Correct directory hierarchy copy
+- [ ] Correct directory hierarchy move

 ## Commits and tags in this git repository can be verified using:
 <pre>